Emission reduction

 Handheld or stationary instruments measure gas concentration at close range, providing highly accurate data when combined with sniffer probes.

-A robust fugitive emissions control program can lead to:
+A robust fugitive emissions control programme can deliver:

-With increasing global focus on net zero targets and Scope 1 emissions, controlling fugitive emissions will only gain importance.
-Innovations in AI-driven analytics and cheaper, more accurate sensor technology are on the rise, allowing even small and medium-sized enterprises to adopt advanced leak detection without prohibitive costs.
-Meanwhile, governments may tighten regulations, making proactive strategies not just beneficial, but necessary.
+With the increasing global focus on net zero targets and tighter scrutiny of Scope 1 emissions, controlling fugitive emissions will only gain importance.
+Innovations in AI-driven analytics and cheaper, more accurate sensor technology are making advanced leak detection accessible even to small and medium-sized enterprises.
+Meanwhile, as governments tighten regulation, proactive strategies are becoming not just beneficial but necessary.

 Andrés Cester